oDevArc/accessLogGetPOSTQueryString/README.md

 # accessLogGetPOSTQueryString

+## summary

-java tomcat servlet filter to allow write to standard access log parameters from GET &amp; POST requests
+This simple java tomcat servlet filter is designed to allow write to standard access log parameters from GET and POST requests.

+## QuickStart